 - Since most female dogs come into heat the first time before age one year and breeding an immature female dog is not recommended, this means one must generally choose between a litter of puppies or mammary cancer prevention.

 - Because mammary tumors are promoted by female hormones, spaying at any age is helpful in tumor prevention.
 Just because a female dog is in the high-risk group, that does not mean it is too late to reap benefit from spaying.
 Sadly, a number of older unspayed dogs develop uterine problems, and this can be life-threatening.

 - Males benefit too from neutering by eliminating the possibility of testicular cancer.

-- Neutered males (if done early) generally do not begin territorial marking, and lose the desire to seek out females in heat.
+- Neutered males, if neutered before leg-lifting begins, generally do not begin territorial marking, and lose the desire to seek out females in heat.
 Neutering also helps against climbing, digging or forcing their way out of the house and yard to seek after females.

 The crate is a very useful training tool.
 We need to view the crate as the puppy’s den or secure bed.
 It is not a place to put a pet that misbehaves or has had an accident.
 The crate is a comfort zone and a place that your pet can call his own.
 The fold-up wire crate is useful, especially if you will be traveling.
 A color coordinated fabric or blanket can make it blend nicely with your decor.

 To prevent problems, crate training a puppy must be based on a canine’s natural tendencies.
 They like to bed down in a sheltered, den-like atmosphere, be in the presence of others (littermates, mom or you!), and they learn through association.

 The proper crate size should allow an adult to stand up and turn around comfortably.
 Wire crates allow good ventilation and allow it to see its surroundings.
 Plastic crates can also be used.